HilalAhmad01/Stock-Price-Predictor/README.md

    ---

-   Stock-Price-Predictor/
-├── app.py                     # Streamlit frontend application
-├── Stock_Predictor_Model.ipynb # Jupyter Notebook for model building
-├── README.md                  # Project documentation
-└── screenshots/               # UI screenshot assets (optional)

-🫂 Contributing
+## 🫂 Contributing
 Contributions are welcome!
-Feel free to open issues, suggest improvements, or submit pull requests.
+Feel free to open issues or submit pull requests.